eecs489staff/a1-sockets-mininet/README.md

 If both the port and time argument are invalid, print only the port error message.

+When running as a client, `iPerfer` should first send the ten 1-byte packets to the server to estimate RTT, waiting for an ACK between each one.
+Once the RTT has been estimated, the server should start sending data for the duration specified by the `time` argument (note that the RTT estimation phase should not count as part of the time).

-When running as a client, `iPerfer` must establish a TCP connection with the server and send data as quickly as possible (just use a loop) for `time` seconds (hint: use `std::chrono::high_resolution_clock`).
-Data should be sent in chunks of 1000 bytes and the data should be all zeros (note: this is the char `'\0'`, not the char `'0'`).
+Data should be sent in chunks of 8KB and the data should be all zeros (note: this is the char `'\0'`, not the char `'0'`).
 Keep a running total of the number of bytes sent.
+After each 8KB chunk is sent, the client should wait for a 1-byte ACK from the server before sending the next chunk.

 `iPerfer` client must log a one-line summary using `spdlog::info` in the following format:

-`Sent=X KB, Rate=Y Mbps`
+`Sent=X KB, Rate=Y Mbps, RTT=Z ms`

-where X stands for the total number of bytes sent (in kilobytes), and Y stands for the rate at which traffic could be read in megabits per second (Mbps).

-Note X should be an integer and Y should be a decimal with three digits after the decimal mark.
-There are no characters after the `Mbps`, and there should be a newline.
-You can use `spdlog` formatting arguments (e.g. `spdlog::info("{:.3f}", my_num)`) to achieve this.
+where X stands for the total number of bytes received (in kilobytes), Y stands for the rate at which traffic could be read in megabits per second (Mbps), and Z stands for the estimated RTT (in milliseconds).
+Note X and Z should be integers and Y should be a decimal with **three digits** after the decimal mark (e.g. `spdlog::info("{:.3f}", my_num)`).
+There are no characters after the `ms`, but there should be a newline.

 For example:
-`Sent=6543 KB, Rate=5.234 Mbps`
+`Sent=6543 KB, Rate=5.234 Mbps, RTT=20ms`

-You should assume 1 kilobyte (KB) = 1000 bytes (B) and 1 megabyte (MB) = 1000 KB.
-As always, 1 byte (B) = 8 bits (b).

 > **NOTE:** When calculating the rate, **do not** use the `time` argument, rather measure the time elapsed from when the client first starts sending data to when it receives its acknowledgement message.
 Additionally, note that the throughput is in Kilobytes (KB) whereas the rate is in Megabits per second.
 (Mbps) Make sure your units are accurate to avoid losing points on the autograder.

-> **NOTE:** Your program may run for slightly longer than the `time` argument; this is because the socket `send` function returns when the bytes to send are copied into the kernel buffer, rather than when the bytes are actually sent.
-This means that, when you stop calling `send` at the end of your client sender loop, there are actually still some bytes left to be transmitted.
-However, since TCP kernel buffers default to reasonably small sizes (~80KB), this will cause a delay on the order of fractions of a second, as modern links typically transmit on the order of Mbps.
-You can check the size of your kernel buffer by running `$ cat /proc/sys/net/ipv4/tcp_wmem`; the middle number is the default size.
-You can make this more precise by using `setsockopt` to set the `SO_SNDBUF` field, which controls the kernel buffer for the TCP socket.

 ### Testing